 But genealogical jumping jacks aside, I think that the fact that I’m celebrating St. Paddy’s today as a partial Irishman is a wonderfully triumphant story.
 The story of the Irish Diaspora (the dispersal of the Irish through emigration over the last 150 years) isn’t one of remaining cloistered and separate.
 It’s the story of mixing and melting.
 It’s about influencing our new homelands and being influenced right back.

 Approximately 80 million people claim some Irish descent today.
-Not bad for an island that in 2015 boasts a populations of only about 6.3 million, which is still below the pre-Famine levels in the early 1800s.
+Not bad for an island that in 2015 boasted a populations of only about 6.3 million, which is still below the pre-Famine levels in the early 1800’s.